Here's a super-quick guide to what traders are chatting about right now

-Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about right now:
+From Dave Lutz at JonesTrading, here’s a brief guide to what traders are chatting about on Thursday:

-Good Morning!
-Spoos adding to their best rally since March as hedges continue to unwind — The SPX is up 60bp, but these smallcaps are jumping nearly 1% early.
-Across the Atlantic it’s a sea of green, as the DAX jumps 1.2%, and the FTSE jumps 2.1% and nears “pre-Brexit” levels as their VIX collapses.
-Energy shares are loving Oil prices, while banks across the continent jump 3%, while Turkish equities trade lower on the triple-suicide attack in Istanbul.
-Turnover remains heavy, with no major sectors in Frankfurt or London trading lower.
-In Asia, Shanghai gained 70bp – Nikkei up 1.6%, shrugging off the Yen as Fins and Tech rallied – Aussie climbed 80bp on the back of materials and energy, while we saw a strong overnight for Emerging Markets, where shares in South Korea, Taiwan, Indonesia and the Philippines led gains, rising at least 1%.
+Good Morning, and a pretty quiet Thursday is upon us.
+US Futures are adding small to the week’s gains, but remain below yesterday’s peaks.
+Mixed Bag in Europe, with the DAX climbing 40bp as Rising Oil Prices Buoy Energy Sector, but seeing decent Profit taking in Banks across Europe, with the sector dropping 1.5% after nearly a 7% pop the last 2 days — and Spain’s Banco Popular is getting destroyed on a Rights Issue, weighing on Spanish and Italian exchanges.
+Volumes are pacing a bit lighter across the continent so far.
+Mostly Green in Asia, Shanghai added 30bp despite weaker-than-expected corporate profit data – Nikkei added small despite a rip higher in the Yen, while Aussie added 30bp despite another strong day in the Materials sectors.

-Still a strong demand for Yield, as the Irish 10-year yield falls to a new record low while German Bund Yields nosediving a bit here.
-Their 10YY at -13bp right now as EU leaders continue to debate the implications of Brexit at a summit in Brussels and Fed’s Powell was all dovish last night — Fed Funds now pricing in next hike for January 2018.
-The British pound continued to rise for a second straight trading session, while the PBoC intervened in the offshore yuan market this morning to stabilise their FX.
-The DXY is near yesterday’s lows, and commodities are loving the tailwind: Silver is leaping 2.3%, while Copper is basically unchanged around 2month highs.
-WTI is climbing 1% on the back of a Huge API drawdown and a potential strike in Norway — while Natty continues to add to yesterday’s 7% squeeze.
+The DXY is continuing to see weakness, as the Euro rebounds from the week’s weakness — and eyes were on the first minutes of trading in Tokyo, where a large order spiked the yen.
+Fed Funds continue to rest near recent peaks, while that “Policy Sensitive” 2YY is slightly retreating from near 3M highs ahead of Yellen tomorrow.
+With the weaker $, we have a tailwind for commodities, and the Metals complex is flying early despite Ore losing another 2% in China — Silver and Platinum adding 1.5%, while Gold is trying to bounce from 2M lows.
+Brent broke upside $50, and WTI is adding to 7M highs as Nigeria instability worsens (CVX terminal attack overnight).
+Natty gas is the outlier to the downside, losing nearly 2% ahead of inventory data later today.
+Softs are higher across the board, led by a 1%+ pop in Soy and Wheat.

 Business Insider Emails & Alerts